sugarverse/sugarverse.github.io/6_economy.md

 The Sugarverse is always player first.
 Our focus is on building a Game-as-a-service model where features will be introduced over time.
 When putting so much attention to player rewards we have developed several ways gamers will profit from the following:

-- Resale of NFT drops while in the metaverse
+- Resale of NFT drops
   - Avatars
-  - Land
-  - Buildings
-  - Spaceships Parts
-  - Build Spaceships
+  - Avatar cosmetics
 - Earn gCNDY rewards from gameplay
   - Single player achievement rewards
   - Multiplayer random rewards from wheel of fortune
-- Utilizing buildings within the metaverse
-  - Mining Platforms bring annual % yield
-  - Trading Terminals bring in % from marketplace fees
-  - Spaceships can bring in passenger transit or cargo rewards

 ---